An artwork project presented by War Child UK and fashion icon Stella McCartney.

 Stella McCartney will then create an exclusive fashion product inspired by children’s drawings.

 Proceeds will go directly to War Child UK helping us to protect children in some of the most dangerous war zones in the world.

-Some early entires created by children from War Child programmes in conflict zones were exhibited at the Global Summit where they were reviewed by Ms Jolie, Ms McCartney and Polline Okello, a survivor from Uganda who was abducted aged 12 (right).
+Some early entries created by children from War Child programmes in conflict zones were exhibited at the Global Summit where they were reviewed by Ms Jolie, Ms McCartney and Polline Okello, a survivor from Uganda who was abducted aged 12 (below).